Get Started with Git on Oracle Linux

 [oracle@ol-node-01 start-git]$ git ls-files

-This confirms using the git rm command removes the file from both the Git repository and also in the Oracle Linux filesystem.
+Completing these actions confirms that using the git rm command removes the file from both the Git repository and the Oracle Linux filesystem.

 SSR